Spectral asymptotics for sub-Riemannian Laplacians. I: quantum ergodicity and quantum limits in the 3D contact case: Examples

 If $D=\ker\alpha$ is moreover endowed with a Riemannian metric $g$, then the contact form $\alpha_g$ constructed in Section \ref{sec_Popp} is collinear to $\alpha$, that is, $\alpha_g = h \alpha$ for some smooth function $h$ (never vanishing).
 Let us then choose the metric $g$ such that $h=1$ (it suffices to take $g$ such that $(d\alpha)_{\vert D}$ coincides with the Riemannian volume induced by $g$ on $D$).
-The Popp measure is defined as in Section \ref{sec_Popp}.

-Then, the Reeb flow is ergodic on $(M,\nu)$ if and only if the Hamiltonian flow is ergodic on $(W,\omega^2)$.
+Then, the Reeb flow is ergodic on $(M,\nu)$ (where the Popp measure $\nu$ is defined as in Section \ref{sec_Popp}) if and only if the Hamiltonian flow is ergodic on $(M,|\alpha \wedge \omega |)$.
 This gives many possible examples of an ergodic Reeb flow.